nashthecoder/favfood/README.md

 ## Setup/Installation Requirements

 * Created a new project folder on the desktop and write a blog post of your choice.
-* Save the file with .md as the extension on it, tracked the file with git.
+* Saved the file with .md as the extension on it, tracked the file with git.
-* Go to [Daring Fireball](https://daringfireball.net/projects/markdown/syntax) for additonal formatting elements.
+* Got additional formatting elements from [Daring Fireball](https://daringfireball.net/projects/markdown/syntax).
 * Use [Vscode](https://code.visualstudio.com/)code editor to view file.

 ## Support and contact details